KnpLabs/knpLocaleAwareNumberPlugin/README.md

+# knpLocaleAwareNumber

+knpLocaleAwareNumber is a symfony 1.4 package which deals with locale aware numbers (ie 2,6 in french // 2.6 in english).
+It aims to provide both a validator and a widget.

-# knpValidatorLocaleAwareNumber
+## knpValidatorLocaleAwareNumber

-## Usage
+### Usage

+    setlocale(LC_ALL, 'fr_FR');
-    $validator = new knpValidatorLocaleAwareNumber(array('locale' => 'fr_FR'));
+    $validator = new knpValidatorLocaleAwareNumber();
     echo $validator->clean("2,5"); // 2.5

-## Options
+## knpWidgetLocaleAwareNumber

-Available options:

-* min: The minimum value allowed
-* max: The maximum value allowed
-* locale: The locale to use to validate the input.
-Will use the current locale by default.
+TODO